Police say 4 people fatally shot on Chicago-area subway train

 The suspect got away but was subsequently arrested on a train on a different route, Forest Park police said.

+“A weapon was recovered,” Forest Park Deputy Chief Chris Chin told reporters.
+"There is no immediate threat.
+This appears to be an isolated incident on this unfortunate day.”

+Police were called around 5:30 a.m.
+Chin said he had no immediate information to disclose about the victims.
+He called the shooting “shocking” and “horrible.”

-“Although this was an isolated incident, this heinous and egregious act of violence should never have occurred, none the less on a public transit train," the Chicago Transit Authority, known as CTA, said.
+"This heinous and egregious act of violence should never have occurred, nonetheless on a public transit train," the Chicago Transit Authority, known as CTA, said.

 CTA said security camera video “proved to be vital” in helping investigators.